CopernicaMarketingSoftware/Documentation/Publisher/en/websites.md

 The template is the blueprint of your website that determines what it should look like and how it should be structured.
-Since it only determines the style you can use such a template for the whole website to give it a uniform look, but it's also possible to use multiple templates for your website.
+Since it only determines the style and structure you can use such a template for the whole website to give it a uniform look, but it's also possible to use multiple templates for your website.
 After creating a template you can start adding content such as text, image and loop blocks to create the webpage.
-They can also be personalized.
+They can also be [personalized](./personalization).

 Some important points:
 * A website contains webpages, which are like documents.